-Shaming a Unit member in front of others - "You aren't doing anything right in this Unit.
-Maybe you need some time in Segregation."
+An RSAT Officer shames a resident in front of others -"You aren't doing anything right in this Unit.
+Maybe you need some time in isolation."

-Psychological Boundaries
+Psychological Boundaries (2)

-- Shaming a client in front of others "You aren't doing anything right in this Unit.
+- An RSAT Officer shames a resident in front of others "You aren't doing anything right in this Unit.
 Maybe you need some time in isolation." - During an intake interview with a client, a staff member answers the phone several times.

-Psychological Boundaries
+Psychological Boundaries (3)

-- Shaming a client in front of others "You aren't doing anything right in this Unit.
-Maybe you need some time in isolation." - During an intake interview with a client, a staff member answers the phone several times. - A staff member shares his beliefs with an Officer about anti-immigration regulations while a Muslim program participant is saying daily prayers a few feet away.
+- An RSAT Officer shames a resident in front of others "You aren't doing anything right in this Unit.
+Maybe you need some time in isolation." - During an intake interview with a client, a staff member answers the phone several times. - ➤ A medical staff member laughs about his favorite video games that involves shooting Middle-Eastern terrorists with an RSAT Officer while a Muslim program participant is saying daily prayers a few feet away.